 What is an academic appeal?

-There are a few things that you should know before making an academic appeal:
+There are a few things that you should know before making your Self-certified EC:

-In order to make an appeal with OSCAR, you need to decided on which ground you are appealing under.
-There are only four grounds that you can appeal under.
+In order to make a Self-certified EC you need to decide on which ground you are applying for.
+There are a few grounds that you can appeal under.
 If you are not sure which one your case falls under, then email us with the details and we can help you.

 Grounds for an academic appeal